LevinJ/Vehicle-Detection-and-Tracking/README.md

 1. Project video output
 [project video](https://youtu.be/5JIlVY1FgCk)
 2. False postive reduction
 A heat map is generated to track the position of predicted vehicles in the past 10 frames.
-For the current frame, if the centroid of deteced vehicles is located in hot area of the heat map, we would consider that this detection as real, otherwise we would reject it.
+For the current frame, if the centroid of deteced vehicles is located in hot area of the heat map, we would consider this detection as real, otherwise we would reject it.
 The use of heatmap reduce some false positives that occassionally pop up in the heat map.

 This part is implemented in postprocess/frametracking.py, specifically FrameTracking::check_cars
 3. Bouding box stabilization